mathspp/drops/0033-normalise_strings_into_ASCII/tip.md

     - "Unicode"
 ---

-## 33 – normalise strings by removing accents
+## 33 – Normalise strings by removing accents

 My name is “Rodrigo Girão Serrão” and the “~” on top of the As are standard in Portuguese… And just like the “~”, there are hundreds of other accents and weird marks used by hundreds of other languages!